flutter/website/src/content/ui/interactivity/focus.md

 :::important
 Without another scope, focus moves to the root scope node of the focus system, `FocusManager.rootScope`.
-This wouldn't be a desired result.
+This wouldn't be a desired result, because it stops focus traversal from working.
 The root scope doesn't have a `context` for the framework to determine which node should be focused next.
 If you find that your app can't navigate using focus traversal,